-- Consent to one act does not constitute consent to anotheract. - Consent on a prior occasion does not constitute consent on a subsequent occasion. - Consent to an act with one person does not constitute consent to an act with any other person. - The existence of a prior or current relationship does not, in itself, constitute consent; even in the context of a relationship, there must be mutual consent. - Consent can be withdrawn or modified at any time, and sexual contact must cease immediately once consent is withdrawn. - Consent cannot be inferred from silence, passivity, or lack of resistance, and relying on nonverbal communication alone may result in a violation of this policy.
+- Consent to one act does not constitute consent to another act. - Consent on a prior occasion does not constitute consent on a subsequent occasion. - Consent to an act with one person does not constitute consent to an act with any other person. - The existence of a prior or current relationship does not, in itself, constitute consent; even in the context of a relationship, there must be mutual consent. - Consent can be withdrawn or modified at any time, and the act must cease immediately once consent is withdrawn. - Consent cannot be inferred from silence, passivity, or lack of resistance.

-Under Texas law, individuals younger than 17 years of age are legally incapable of giving consent to sexual penetration or contact by an adult (someone 18 years of age or older) who is three or more years older.
+Under Texas law, individuals younger than 17 years of age are legally incapable of giving consent to sexual penetration or contact by an adult (someone 18 years of age or older) who is three or more years older than the individual.

-Incapacitation: Incapacitation is the inability, temporarily or permanently, to give consent because the individual is mentally and/or physically helpless, either voluntarily or involuntarily, or the individual is unconscious, asleep, or otherwise unaware that the sexual activity is occurring.
-In addition, an individual is incapacitated if they demonstrate that they are unaware at the time of the incident of where they are, how they got there, or why or how they became engaged in a sexual interaction.
+Incapacitation: Incapacitation is the inability, temporarily or permanently, to give consent because the individual is mentally and/or physically helpless, either voluntarily or involuntarily, or the individual is unconscious, asleep, or otherwise unaware that the activity is occurring.
+In addition, an individual is incapacitated if they demonstrate that they are unaware at the time of the incident of where they are, how they got there, or why or how they became engaged in an act.

+The use of alcohol or other drugs can lower inhibitions and create an atmosphere of confusion about whether consent is effectively sought and freely given.
 When alcohol is involved, incapacitation is a state beyond drunkenness or intoxication.
 When drug use is involved, incapacitation is a state beyond being under the influence or impaired by use of the drug.
-Alcohol and other drugs affect each individual differently, and determining whether an individual is incapacitated requires an individualized determination.
+Alcohol and other drugs affect each individual differently, and determining whether an individual is incapacitated requires an individualized assessment.